divorce

 Taking legal advice is not about conflict, but about trying to avoid it.
 The starting point with any divorce is to try to negotiate, to try to resolve settlements quickly and efficiently in order to prevent the case from going to court.
 Very few cases are determined at a final court hearing and it is up to you to discuss the best options that would suit you and your former partner in achieving an amicable settlement.

-Divorce law is changing, with the Divorce, Dissolution and Separation Act coming into force on 6th April 2022, allowing couples to divorce without assigning blame.
-This will ease the stress and allow couples to focus on issues concerning the children or finances.
+Divorce law has changed significantly in recent years, with the Divorce, Dissolution and Separation Act having come into force in 2022, allowing couples to divorce without assigning blame, easing the stress and allowing couples to focus on more important issues, for example those concerning the children or finances.

 3. What if I’m not ready for divorce?